-- If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs. - 8.
-When the problem occurs, press and release the ENTER button. - All three LEDs will blink for three seconds to indicate that Live Data is being recorded, and a "One moment please. . . " message shows on the display, along with the number of the frame being recorded. - When recording is complete, a confirmation screen displays, asking if you would like to view the recorded data.
-Use the UP $(\triangle)$ and DOWN (¬) buttons, as necessary, to select Yes or No, as desired, then press the ENTER 🕑 button.
+- Put the engine in the operating condition where the problem manifests itself. - If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs. - 8.
+When the problem occurs, press and release the LD button. - All three LEDs will blink for three seconds to indicate that Live Data is being recorded, and a "One moment please. .." message shows on the display, along with the number of the frame being recorded.